Pomelongan/pulsar/site2/website/versioned_docs/version-2.10.x/admin-api-topics.md

 ### Create missed partitions

-When topic auto-creation is disabled, and you have a partitioned topic without any partitions, you can use the [`create-missed-partitions`](reference-pulsar-admin.md#create-missed-partitions) command to create partitions for the topic.
+When topic auto-creation is disabled, and you have a partitioned topic without any partitions, you can use the [`create-missed-partitions`](reference-pulsar-admin.md#create-missed-partitions) command to create partitions for the topic, and you can also specify the subscription list to create subscriptions for all partitions of the topic.

 ````mdx-code-block
 <Tabs